Download AttuneOps LogoAttuneOps CE for free Automate your system admin tasks

 CircleCI

 CircleCI is a powerful SaaS-based alternative to Chef.
-It is a fast scalable cloud-based tool for CI/CD and configuration management.
+It is a fast, scalable, cloud-based tool for CI/CD and configuration management.
 You can use its YAML-based configuration system to test and push CI/CD changes efficiently.
 In addition, CircleCI is great for building and testing smaller-scale projects.
 With its easy-to-use interface, you can view and manage automated workflows

 The Features and Benefits of CircleCI: